 How many members on the YTI faculty and staff?

-YTI has 11 faculty members and seven staff members serving students on our Bozeman campus.
+YTI has eight faculty members and five staff members serving students on our Bozeman campus.

 What is the teacher-to-student ratio?